Aayush141/cs111-hw3-ash/free-1.md

 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

-Why not an app: There exist ways to manage notifications on phones and laptops, but
+Why not an app: There exist ways to manage notifications on phones and laptops, but these have very limited functionality.

 Why not a general purpose language: Managing notifications and producing a companion applet would require some communication with the Operating System itself which has a big learning curve and might be hard to pull off.